mglover/wpnngw/README.md

 create new comments to existing posts.

 You must be running the INN news server on the local machine: articles are injected using the 'inews' executable.

-### environment
+### files

+this repository should be cloned into the pathspool directory specified in inn.conf.
+This is usually '/var/spool/news'.
+All files will be stored in $pathspool/wpnngw ('$wpnngw')

-wpnngw uses the directory $HOME/wpnngw_groups to store status and configuration data for gatewayed groups.  the environment variable WPNNGW_HOME can be used to override this.
-If this directory does not exist, the tools will fail.
+the directory $wpnngw/groups stores status and configuration data for gatewayed groups.
 Data for each gatewayed group is stored in a subdirectory with the name of its gatewayed group.

 The subdirectory for each groups holds:

- * a 'history.json' with the name of the group, the URL of the wordpress site, the list of top-level posts, and the timestamp of the most recent post or comment that was processed.
+ * 'history.json' contains the name of the group, the URL of the wordpress site, the list of top-level posts, and the timestamp of the most recent post or comment that was processed.

+ * 'queue' is a directory holding articles from wordpress that are awaiting posting to the newsgroup.

+$wpnngw/modqueue is a directory holding articles from newsgroups that are awaiting posting to wordpress.

+#### queues

+the $group/queue and modqueue directories are designed to handle processing failures gracefully (thanks: DJB).
+They contain three
+subdirectories:

+ * 'new' holds incoming articles that have not yet been processed
- * the directories 'incoming', 'active', and 'processed' which hold NetNews-formatted files containing articles that, respectively, are awaiting processing, are currently being processed, and have been successfully posted to the group.
-Any articles with processing errors can be found in the 'active' directory.
+ * 'cur' holds articles that are currently being processed, and retains any articles that have errors in processing
+ * 'fin' holds articles that have successfully beenn processed

-### usage
+### executables

-addgroup.py does the initial setup of the initial directory, subdirectories, and history.json file for a new group gateway.
+addgroup.py sets the group directory, queue directory, and history.json file for a new gatewayed group.

-update_news.py takes a group name as the only parameter, finds new articles from the source WordPress site, and posts them to the group
+update_news.py takes a group names as the only parameters, finds new articles from the source WordPress sites, and posts them to the groups

-post_comment.py takes the filename of a NetNews-formatted file, parses it to determine the site and top-level post it applies to, and posts a comment using the REST API.

-gwmail.py is installed an INN's mta program, and intercepts articles mailed to group moderators and posts them to the backing WordPress blog.
+gwmail.py intercepts articles mailed to group moderators and queue's them for posting.

+user.py manages the $pathspool/users file for INN to use for authentication.

+### wordpress configuration

 Posting requires 'rest_allow_anonymous_comments' to be set in the WP site's config, by adding this line to your theme's functions.php: